-Candidate Filing Period As of 2013, the filing period was changed to June 1 to June 7 during regular office hours.
-Each potential candidate should obtain an election packet from the City Recorders office (790 South 100 East) and file in person at the same location.
+Candidate Filing Period– In 2013, the filing period was changed to June 1 to June 7 during regular office hours.
+Persons wanting to become a candidate for municipal office should obtain an election packet from the City Recorder’s office (790 South 100 East) and file in person at the same location.

-County In-Person Voter Registration - The last day you may register, in person, at the County Clerk s office (68 South Main, Farmington) is 15 days prior to the election.
-If you voted in the prior year s election or the Primary of the current year, you need not re-register unless you have moved or changed your name.
+County In-Person or On-Line Voter Registration - The last day you may register, in person at the County Clerk’s office (68 South Main, Farmington) or on-line is 15 days prior to the election.
+If you voted in the prior year’s election or the Primary of the current year, you need not re-register unless you have moved or changed your name.

-By-Mail Registration- If registering with a By-Mail form, it must be postmarked and received by the County Clerk s Office at least 30 days prior to the election.
-The by-mail form is available near the cashier s counter at Bountiful City Hall or on the State of Utah website at http://elections.utah.gov/.
+By-Mail Registration- If registering with a “By-Mail” form, it must be postmarked at least 30 days prior to the election.
+The by-mail form is available near the cashier’s counter at Bountiful City Hall or on the State of Utah website at http://elections.utah.gov/.
 If time is limited, we recommend you register in person (see In-Person info above) to be sure to meet the necessary deadline.